 Before you connect anything, you need to understand what you’re working with.
 Correctly identifying and preparing your wires is the foundation for a safe and successful installation.
 Taking a few extra minutes here can prevent major headaches later.
 If you open your electrical box and the wiring looks like a tangled mess that doesn’t match what we describe, it’s a good time to pause and call for professional electrician repairs.
 An expert can safely sort out complex or outdated wiring for you.

-What Do the Wire Colors Mean?
+Decoding the Wire Colors

 Think of wire colors as a code that tells you each wire’s job.
 In most standard home wiring, you’ll find three main wires.
 The black wire is the “hot” wire carrying current from the power source.
 The white wire is the “neutral” wire, which completes the circuit.
 Finally, the bare copper (or green) wire is the “ground” wire, a crucial safety feature that protects against shocks.
 Your new motion sensor will also have black and white wires, plus a red wire.
 This red wire is the “load” wire that sends power to the light when motion is detected.